How to Split Excel Sheet into Multiple Sheets Based on Column Value

 Split Excel Sheet into Multiple Sheets Based on Column Value: 5 Simple Ways

-We will use the following data table containing the result of different students at a college.
-Now, we will split this sheet into three sheets based on the Student Name column for the three students.
+We will use the following data table which contains the grades of different students at a college.
+We will split this sheet into three sheets based on the Student Name column for the three students.

 Dataset which we want to split into multiple sheets

-1. Use FILTER Function to Split Excel Sheet into Multiple Sheets
+Method 1 – Use the FILTER Function to Split an Excel Sheet into Multiple Sheets

 Splitting Excel sheet into multiple sheets based on Student Names